KowalewskiMateusz/R-projects/README.md

 # R-projects
-R projects I made on Erasmus Exchange in Slovenia.
+R projects I and my classmate made on Erasmus Exchange in Slovenia.